 In the early 1950s, Mental Health America issued a call to asylums across the country for their discarded chains and shackles.
 On April 13, 1956, at the McShane Bell Foundry in Baltimore, MD, Mental Health America melted down these inhumane bindings and recast them into a sign of hope: the Mental Health Bell.

 Now the symbol of Mental Health America and its affiliates, the 300-pound Bell serves as a powerful reminder that the Invisible chains of misunderstanding and discrimination continue to bind people with mental illnesses.
 Today, the Mental Health Bell rings out hope for improving mental health and achieving victory over mental illnesses.

 Over the years, national mental health leaders and other prominent individuals have rung the Bell to mark the continued progress in the fight for victory over mental illness.

-View a 3-minute presentation about Clifford W. Beers and the beginnings of the Mental Health Movement in America
+View presentation about Clifford W. Beers and the beginnings of the Mental Health Movement in America